 See citrixready.citrix.com for HDX Premium client devices verified for Optimization Pack.

-Hardware guidelines when H.264 hardware acceleration is unavailable:
+Hardware guidelines when the H.264 hardware acceleration is unavailable:

 Disk space and memory:

-You can install RealTime Media Engine on devices running any of the following operating systems:
+You can install the RealTime Media Engine on devices running any of the following operating systems:

 The Microsoft Windows 10 Anniversary Update released in August 2016 introduces a new feature called Windows Camera Frame Server.
 This feature might cause issues including disabling hardware encoding in webcams.